 The big break came for Malibu Compost when we were brought on by two large distributors; First came Sparetime Supply, a large regional distributor and then Central Garden Distribution, a national distributor.
-Even though we still only had one product at the time, the one cubic foot bag of Bu’s Blend Biodynamic Compost, with Bu’s Brew Biodynamic Compost Tea about to make its debut, our hard work and dedication to healthy soil and healthy gardening was beginning to pay off.
+Even though we still only had one product at the time, the one cubic foot bag of Bu’s Blend Biodynamic Compost, with Bu’s Brew Biodynamic Compost Tea (now Compost Tea for Plants, Trees and Shrubs) about to make its debut, our hard work and dedication to healthy soil and healthy gardening was beginning to pay off.

 Independent nurseries and feed stores all over the West were bringing in pallets and pallets of Bu's Blend.
 It was a brand new and very fresh entry into the old world establishment of the lawn and garden industry.
 No-one had ever heard of Biodynamic Compost before.
 Buyers from Laguna Beach to Seattle were willing to take a risk on us, as I sold them on the merits of our healthy, farm-made and organic living compost.

-Next we launched an entire line of Biodynamic Compost Teas for roses and flowers, fruits and vegetables, and our original, BU's Brew for everything else.
+Next we launched an entire line of Biodynamic Compost Teas for Flowering Plants and Roses, Compost Tea for Fruits, Vegetables and Tomatoes, and our original, BU's Brew (now Compost Tea for Plants, Trees and Shrubs) for everything else.
 That would have never happened without the ingenuity and help from our very own Buddhist monk, Brad Calkins.
 Brad figured out and built an entire tea manufacturing center at our home office in Berkeley that we call the TeaHouse.
 We can never thank him enough!

 We had been asked by a major landscape company to create an organic and GMO-free potting soil for one of their customers, who happened to be one of the largest companies in the world.
 The potting soil had worked so well for them, we knew that it was the next product that we had to share with the world.
 It was time for the first true organic and GMO-free potting soil in America.
 We named it after our spokescow Bu's first baby, Baby Bu.